jameshughes89/cs101/site/topics/intro/intro.rst

 .. admonition:: Activity
+    :class: activity

     Have a chat with the people sitting around you:

     * What are their majors?
     * Why did you come to StFX?
     * Why are they taking this class?
     * What do you hope to learn?
     * How do you think you will use what you learn in the future?

 What Should I Bring To Class